shapeshed/jekyll.shapeshed.com/_posts/2006-09-19-creating_captioned_images_in_photoshop.md

 ---
 layout: post
 title: Creating Captioned Images in Photoshop
-excerpt: In creating a website branding is as important as any other discipline.
+description: In creating a website branding is as important as any other discipline.
 One of the techniques I like to use to evoke brand messages is to use captioned images.
 Using a photoshop and a bit of knowledge of masks and opacity you can have a powerful brand motif in no time.
 categories: [Photoshop]
 ---
 ## Choosing the image